Brand Mission: Grounding Your Work in Meaning

 Brand Materials is a guided series exploring the foundations of brand strategy, from purpose and positioning to voice, personality, and emotional connection.
 Each piece is written to guide you through the thinking behind branding, step by step.

 So far, you’ve clarified why your brand exists (purpose), what it stands for (values), and where it’s headed (vision).
+This entry focuses on brand mission, the structure that defines what your business is fundamentally here to do.

 What is Brand Mission?

-A clear brand mission brings:
+A clear mission brings:

 Distinctiveness